-AAP and NHTSA suggest to remain rear facing at least until 2.
-They recommend to preferably wait until they reach the maximum height and weight allowances for their child restraint.
+AAP and NHTSA recommend to wait until the child reaches the maximum height and weight allowances for their child restraint.

 So it really depends on the car seat your child is using.
-The rear-facing weight range for car seats is 30 to 45 pounds.
+The rear-facing weight range for car seats is typically 30 to 45 pounds.
 The height range also varies seat to seat.
 Your child is too tall for the seat in a rear-facing position when your child’s head is within one inch from the top.

 To give you an age reference, my two big kids have really long torsos and outgrew their rear-facing seat by height when they were between 2 1/2 and 3.
 That was about 10 years ago.
 Since then, many manufacturers designed seats to allow for taller children.

 Many other children can comfortably remain rear facing up to age 4 or even 5.
 So keep those children safer and keep rear facing as long as possible.